White Cliffs & surrounds

 Enjoy kayaking, canoeing and fishing in Paroo-Darling National Park, a beautiful wetland and home to the Paroo Overflow, the only unregulated river in the Murray-Darling Basin.
 Walk around Peery Lake, see amazing birdlife and pitch a tent at Coach and Horses campground.

-Aerial of a car driving through the outback town of White Cliffs
+Aerial of a car driving through the outback town, White Cliffs

 Getting there & where to stay

-The White Cliffs area is a 12-hour drive from Sydney, 10hr 30min from Canberra, 11hr 30min from Melbourne and nine hours from Adelaide.
+The White Cliffs area is around 11 hours' drive from Sydney, 10 hours from Canberra and Melbourne, and nine hours from Adelaide.
 You can also fly into Broken Hill and hire a car for the three-hour drive.
 You may need a 4WD for unsealed roads and national parks.
-Accommodation includes motels, pub rooms, B&Bs and campgrounds.
+Accommodation includes motels, pub rooms, B&Bs, campgrounds and authentic farmstays.

 Loading...